-At Siemens Mobility, we define sustainable development as the means to achieve profitable and long-term growth while internally balancing profit, people and planet.
-Therefore, we are contributing to the 17 Sustainability Development Goals (SDGs) of the UN 2030 agenda for sustainable development adopted by the UN member states which came into effect in January 2016.
+At Siemens Mobility, we define sustainable development as the means to achieve profitable and long-term growth while internally balancing profit, people, and the planet.
+Therefore, we are contributing to the 17 Sustainable Development Goals (SDGs) of the UN 2030 agenda for sustainable development in four important ways:

 - through our Corporate Citizenship activities and community engagement

 Enabling positive impacts through our portfolio